 The Lord instructed, “The elders who are among you I exhort, I who am a fellow elder and a witness of the sufferings of Christ, and also a partaker of the glory that will be revealed: Shepherd the flock of God which is among you, serving as overseers, not by compulsion but willingly, not for dishonest gain but eagerly” (1 Peter 5:2).

-The duty of the pastor includes the following:
+The duty the pastor includes the following:

-(1) Preaching to the believers God’s truth and bringing the believers to a knowledge of the good news.
-Paul wrote, “To me, who am less than the least of all the saints, this grace was given, that I should preach among the Gentiles the unsearchable riches of Christ, and to make all see what is the fellowship of the mystery, which from the beginning of the ages has been hidden in God who created all things through Jesus Christ; to the intent that now the manifold wisdom of God might be made known by the church to the principalities and powers in the heavenly places, according to the eternal purpose which He accomplished in Christ Jesus our Lord” (Eph.
-3:8–11 also 1 Cor.
-2:4–7).
+- Preaching to the believers God’s truth and bringing the believers to a knowledge of the good news.
+Paul wrote, “To me, who am less than the least of all the saints, this grace was given, that I should preach among the Gentiles the unsearchable riches of Christ, and to make all see what is the fellowship of the mystery, which from the beginning of the ages has been hidden in God who created all things through Jesus Christ; to the intent that now the manifold wisdom of God might be made known by the church to the principalities and powers in the heavenly places, according to the eternal purpose which He accomplished in Christ Jesus our Lord” (Ephesians 3:8–11 also 1 Corinthians 2:4–7).

-(3) Administering the ordinances of the Lord’s house in their deep spiritual meaning: baptism (Rom.
-6:3–6), foot washing (John 13:3–17), and the Lord’s Supper (Matt.
-26:26–30; 1 Cor.
-11:23–30).
+- Administering the ordinances of the Lord’s house in their deep spiritual meaning: baptism (Romans 6:3–6), foot washing (John 13:3–17), and the Lord’s Supper (Matthew 26:26–30; 1 Corinthians 11:23–30).

-(4) Keeping the the church pure from fallacies.
-Paul wrote, “As I urged … that you may charge some that they teach no other doctrine, nor give heed to fables and endless genealogies, which cause disputes rather than godly edification which is in faith” (1 Tim.
-1:3, 4 also Jude 3; 4:6, 7, 16; 6:20; 2 Tim.
-1:14; 2:25; 3:14–17).
+- Keeping the the church pure from fallacies.
+Paul wrote, “As I urged … that you may charge some that they teach no other doctrine, nor give heed to fables and endless genealogies, which cause disputes rather than godly edification which is in faith” (1 Timothy 1:3, 4 also Jude 3; 4:6, 7, 16; 6:20; 2 Timothy 1:14; 2:25; 3:14–17).

 In His service,